ucg8j/blog/posts/rss-feed-reader.md

 So why get one now?

 - Ideals of an open web.
 I don't have a Facebook account.
-I believe there are interesting blogs out there that I don't necessarily see unless they surfaced through the front page of search results or aggregators like Hacker News or Reddit.
+I believe there are interesting blogs out there that I don't necessarily see unless they are surfaced through the front page of search results or aggregators like Hacker News or Reddit.
 - Solve the problem of - *huh this blog/site was really interesting.
 How do I keep track of new content without signing up to a thousand newsletters or entering a walled garden?*

 ## My Starting Point